fundor333/fundor333.com/content/post/2020-01-12-mew-and-programming.md

     - dev
     - zeta target
 slug: mew-and-programming
-description: Why you can find a Mew under a truck
+description: Why you can find a Mew under a truck on Pokemon Blue, Red and Green
 ---

 This is a story about a myth about how to find Mew[^1].